RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/nodes/actions.md

 ### Response {#get-response-all-actions}

-An array with all actions for the specified node is returned, encapsulated in a JSON object.
+Returns a JSON object that includes a list of [action objects]({{<relref "/rs/references/rest-api/objects/action">}}) for the specified node.

-If no actions are available the response will include an empty array.
+If no actions are available, the response will include an empty array.

 #### Example JSON body